Fergus-OH/lightning-Helmholtz-solver/README.md

 ![scatter](scatter/combined_merge_markup.png)

-The function $u$ is approximated as to match the incident field and consequently make the total field vanish at the boundary.
+The function $u$ is approximated as to match the incident field $g$ and consequently make the total field vanish at the boundary.
-Then the total field is represented by $f = u-g$ which has a vanishing field at the boundary by the construction of $u$ matching $g$.
+Then the total field is represented by $f = g-u$ which has a vanishing field at the boundary by the construction of $u$ matching $g$.
 By linearity of the Helmholtz equation and the fact that $g$ satisfies the Helmholtz equation, $f$ satisfies the Helmholtz equation with homogeneous boundary condition, that is
 $$\Delta f(z) + k^2f(z) = 0, \quad z \in \Omega$$